nstratos/go-kitsu/README.md

 ## Stability

-The kitsu API does not currently provide endpoint versioning.
-The only available endpoint is the appropriately named "edge" endpoint (https://kitsu.io/api/edge/) which "offers no guarantees: anything could change at any time" (to quote the kitsu API docs).
+The Kitsu API does not currently provide endpoint versioning.
+The only available endpoint is the appropriately named "edge" endpoint (https://kitsu.io/api/edge/) which "offers no guarantees: anything could change at any time" (to quote the Kitsu API docs).

 As a result, this package provides as many guarantees as the edge endpoint.
 Nevertheless there is effort to keep the package as stable as possible through